Alleged victim says Gwyneth Paltrow let out ‘bloodcurdling scream’ before ski crash

 “And then I heard something I have never heard at a ski resort and that was a bloodcurdling scream.

-“I just, I can’t do it,” he said, before quietly impersonating a scream sound inside the courtroom.
+“I just, I can’t do it,” he said of the noise, before quietly impersonating a screaming sound inside the courtroom.

 “And then boom!
-It was like somebody was out of control and was going to hit a tree and was about to die,” he said of the sound of the scream.
+It was like somebody was out of control and was going to hit a tree and was about to die,” he said of the noise.

+The 76-year-old said he then felt a “serious smack” into the back of him.

+“I got hit in my back so hard – right in the shoulder blades,” he said.

 Mr Sanderson, 76, has accused Paltrow of crashing into him on a ski slope at the Deer Valley resort in Park City, Utah, back in February 2016.